oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 Cache-Control: non-cache, no-store

 {
-  "issued_token_type": "urn:ietf:params:oauth:token-type:trat",
+  "issued_token_type": "urn:ietf:params:oauth:token-type:tx_token",
   "access_token": "eyJCI6IjllciJ9...Qedw6rx"
 }
 ~~~
-{: #figtratresponse title="Example: TraT Response"}
+{: #figtxtokenresponse title="Example: Tx-Token Response"}

-# Creating Nested TraTs
+# Creating Nested Tx-Tokens
-A workload within a call chain MAY create a Nested TraT.
-It does so by creating a new JWT that has all the header fields as described in {{trat-header}} and only a JWT Body that includes the `trat` claim as described in {{trat-body}}.
+A workload within a call chain MAY create a Nested Tx-Token.
+It does so by creating a new JWT that has all the header fields as described in {{tx-token-header}} and only a JWT Body that includes the `tx_token` claim as described in {{tx-token-body}}.

-The expiration time of a enclosing TraT MAY NOT exceed the expiration time of an embedded TraT.
+The expiration time of a enclosing Tx-Token MAY NOT exceed the expiration time of an embedded Tx-Token.

 # IANA Considerations {#IANA}